2xu2/Julia_compecon_2023_Summer_Xing_Xu/README.md

 * Lecture 4: Aiyagari with transition dynamics

 * Lecture 5: Firm dynamics with an example of exporter dynamics

+## Contact
+If you spot a mistake or have some concerns, I will greatly appreciate if you send me an email at xu000956@umn.edu.

 ## Claim on code usage